LATEX Typesetting in UCC

 Conversion software

 Software to convert PDF images to EPS images and vice versa is included with most TEX distributions: look on your computer for the programs pdf2ps and ps2pdf.
-The GIMP can convert between different bitmap formats.
+The GIMP program can convert between different bitmap formats.
 If you need bulk conversion (many images of the same type), install ImageMagick and use the convert command in a Command or Terminal window.

 Converting original wordprocessor documents (Word, OpenOffice) to LATEX can be done with plugins for OpenOffice, LibreOffice, or AbiWord: open the document and pick Save As…LATEX.
 For Word and OpenOffice documents (both of which are XML), you can also write an XSLT script of your own (see this rudimentary example).
 Some post-editing is usually required with any non-trivial conversion.